angular/angularfire/docs/universal/getting-started.md

-# Server-side Rendering with Universal
+# Getting started with Angularfire and Universal

 Server-side rendering (SSR) is the process of converting a JavaScript app to plain HTML at request-time, allowing search engine crawlers and linkbots to understand page content reliably.

 ## 0. Prerequisites

 - @angular/cli >= v6.0
-- angularfire2 >= v5.0.0-rc.7
+- angularfire2 >= v5.0.0-rc.12

 ## 1. Generate the Angular Universal Server Module